Detroit Red Wings: Retired numbers

 The Red Wings have retired eight numbers.
 The first number the Red Wings retired was No. 9 in 1972 in honor of Gordie Howe, who played right wing for the team from 1946 to 1971.
 Howe won both the Art Ross Trophy and the Hart Memorial Trophy six times each and won the Stanley Cup as a Red Wing four times.
 In 2007, the Red Wings retired Steve Yzerman's No. 19.
 During Yzerman's career, he won the Bill Masterton Memorial Trophy, the Conn Smythe Trophy, the Frank J. Selke Trophy, the Lester Patrick Trophy, and the Ted Lindsay Award.
 Yzerman served as Detroit's captain for 19 seasons, an NHL record, and won the Stanley Cup three times as a player with the Red Wings.
 The most recent retired number is Red Kelly's No. 4, which was retired on February 1, 2019.
 During Kelly's 13-year career with the Red Wings, he won four Stanley Cups, the Lady Byng Memorial Trophy three times, and the James Norris Memorial Trophy once.
+The franchise will retire Sergei Fedorov's No. 91 on January 12, 2026.
+During his 13-year career with the Red Wings, Fedorov won the Frank J. Selke Trophy twice, the Hart Memorial Trophy and Ted Lindsay Award once, and the Stanley Cup three times.

 The Red Wings have also made the number 6 of Larry Aurie and the number 16 of Vladimir Konstantinov no longer available for issue.
 However, the numbers are not considered to be officially retired.
 Although Aurie's number was retired in 1938 by James E. Norris, current team owners do not consider the number to be retired.
-Konstantinov's number has not been issued to any player since he was permanently disabled in a vehicle accident after the 1997 Stanley Cup Finals.
+Konstantinov's number has not been issued to any player since he was permanently disabled in a vehicle accident after the 1997 Stanley Cup Final.
 Number 99 is also unavailable as it was retired by the league in honor of Wayne Gretzky.